 In 2005, more or less by chance, Lena returned to more scholarly work when in the process of writing the book What Happened on the Road to Damascus?
 (2006), she came upon some hitherto undocumented parallels between the New Testament and other first century historical sources, a finding that took her back to Academia, and a new hypothesis on the Historical Jesus (Biblical studies).

 After spending several years in scriptwriting and pre-production of a feature film on the young Greta Garbo (a project as of yet not realized), Lena instead embarked on directing for the stage.
 The play Living Room, which she wrote together with Anette Sallmander, premiered at the House of Culture in Stockholm, in 2008.
-She is currently working on a second play with Anette, one about Anna and Sigmund Freud.
+She has also worked on two other theatrical projects with Sallmander, one on the relationship between Sigmund Freud and his daughter Anna (theater), one which is currently being written, on two Russian women (Motherland).

 Between 2007 and 2011, Lena completed three different projects involving Swedish author and playwright August Strindberg – a documentary for television, Strindberg – a damn life (2007), an anthology, On Strindberg (2010), where she was Editor, and a novel, called Siri (2011), about Strindberg’s first wife and their dramatic and very destructive marriage.